MIT-LCP/mimic-code/mimic-iv/buildmimic/sqlite/README.md

     └── procedureevents.csv.gz
 ```

-## Step 2: Edit the script if needed.

-`import.sh` does **not** need edits to work with either the demo or full dataset.
-Please continue to Step 3.

-If you are using the `import.py` script,
-it may be necessary to make minor edits to the `import.py` script.
-For example:

-- If your files are `.csv` rather than `csv.gz`, you will need to change `csv.gz` to `csv`.

-## Step 3: Generate the SQLite file
+## Step 2: Generate the SQLite file

 To generate the SQLite file: